top of page

 Status: Discontinued

-The Licensed Schaller tremolo has "Schaller" embossed on one side of the base and "Made in Germany by Schaller" embossed on the other side of the base.
+The Schaller Licensed Tremolo has "Schaller" embossed on one side of the base and "Made in Germany by Schaller" embossed on the other side of the base.
 The block is stamped with the '661 and '236 patent numbers and the block size.
 All parts between the Schaller licensed tremolo and the OFR are interchangeable.

 Several guitar brands opted for the licensed Schaller tremolo as standard on some of their production guitars at different times, such as Jackson, B.C.
 Rich (1988-1992 NJ Series), Charvel, Fender, Squier, Hamer, Washburn, and Fernandes.
+Some left-handed models that came standard with the Schaller licensed include the 1996/1997 Japan-only Grover Jackson RR/L.D-144 and Grover Jackson SL/L.D-138, this 1995 USA-made lefty Hamer Diablo, and this USA-made 1989 lefty Charvel Deluxe 475.
+The 2005 Japan-only Jackson Stars Series included four lefty models with the Schaller licensed tremolo, the SL-J2L, RR-J2L, DK-03L, and RR-03L.

 Schaller phased out left handed units beginning in 2012.